-25. The period of physical presence or length of time in Australia is an important factor when considering whether you reside here, but it is not a determinative factor.15 Importantly, there is a distinction between 'staying' in Australia and residing in it.16 Merely staying in Australia is normally insufficient.
+- 26. The period of physical presence or length of time in Australia is an important factor when considering whether you reside here, but it is not a determinative factor.
+The Importantly, there is a distinction between 'staying' in Australia and residing in it.
+Merely staying in Australia is normally insufficient.
 You must have some connection to Australia that characterises your presence as 'residing' in it.
-This will be informed by the other factors described in more detail, as outlined in paragraphs 30 to 38 of this Ruling.

-26. Where your physical presence overlaps more than one income year, consider the full period of your physical presence in Australia.
-If you arrive in Australia on 1 April, for example, you may be regarded as a resident from the day of your arrival despite being in Australia for only 3 months of an income year, if you exhibit the characteristics of a person residing here over the entire period of your physical presence in Australia.
-This may be the case where, for example, you are a migrant moving to Australia and your behaviour supports your intention to settle in Australia from the day you arrived.17

-27. Any limitations on your stay in Australia that are imposed by visas are relevant.
-Shorter visits to Australia will be less consistent with establishing residency, particularly if you hold a short-term visa.
-The type of visa may also be relevant to the character of your stay (see further details outlined in paragraph 34 of this Ruling).

-28. In many cases, a visit to Australia of less than 6 months is not sufficient time to be regarded as residing here.
-This is because a person does not usually establish a sufficient connection to Australia in this time.
+This will be informed by the other factors set out in paragraph 20 of this Ruling. - 27.
+Where your physical presence overlaps more than one income year, consider the full period of your physical presence in Australia.
+For example, if you arrive in Australia on 1 April you may be regarded as a resident from the day of your arrival despite being in Australia for only 3 months of an income year if you exhibit the characteristics of a person residing here over the entire period of your physical presence in Australia.
+This may be the case where you are a migrant moving to Australia and your behaviour supports your intention to settle in Australia from the day you arrived.19 - 28.
+Any limitations on your stay in Australia that are imposed by visas are relevant.
+Shorter visits to Australia will be less consistent with establishing residency, particularly if you hold a short-term visa. - 29.
+In many cases, a visit to Australia of less than 6 months is not sufficient time to be regarded as residing here.
+This is because a person does not usually establish a durable connection to Australia in this time. - 30.
+This, however, can be contrasted with a situation where a person has previously spent a long time in Australia despite only spending short periods in Australia in the relevant income year.
+In such a case, the shorter period of physical presence in Australia assumes less relevance if the person has retained a continuity of association with

+13 Pike at [57] and confirmed in Pike appeal at [16].

+14 Addy appeal at [78], per Derrington J.

+15 Sneddon and Commissioner of Taxation [2012] AATA 516 at [49].

+16 Hafza at [449]; see also Addy appeal at [74-75], per Derrington J.

+17 Case 35 14 TBRD 346 at [350].

+18 Addy appeal at [83], per Derrington J.

+19 Gurney and Commissioner of Taxation [2020] AATA 3813.

-29. This, however, can be contrasted with a situation where a person has previously spent a long time in Australia despite only spending short periods in Australia in the relevant income year.
-In such a case, the shorter period of physical presence in Australia assumes less relevance if the person has retained a continuity of association with Australia, or a particular place within Australia, together with an intention to return to Australia and an attitude that Australia remains their home.18
+Australia, or a particular place within Australia, together with an intention to return to Australia and an attitude that Australia remains their home.20